FranciscoCasado/learn-web-dev/notes.md

     </body>
 </html>
 ```
-In VS Code you can use the *Format this document* to re-arrange the file content
+In VS Code you can use the *Format this document* to re-arrange the file content.
+The shortcut for this es `Option+Shift+F`

 ### Lists: ordered and unordered